Reading Time: 8 minutes

 • Label form fields and button.

-If you have a bit more time and interest, do W3C’s Digital Accessibility Foundations free introductory course.
+If you have more time and interest, consider taking W3C’s Digital Accessibility Foundations free introductory course.